CFAR Seminar Series

 Birmingham, AL 35294

 CFAR supports several ongoing, long term working groups that meet regularly.
-Such groups are open to new members.
+Most of these groups are open to new members.
 Contact the leaders of these groups to join or for more information.

 1917 Clinical Cohort Meeting

-Led by Dr. Michael Mugavero to engage investigators from across UAB who are interested in clinical outcomes research.
+Led by Dr. Jessica Merlin to engage investigators from across UAB who are interested in clinical outcomes research.
 Visit the 1917 Clinic Cohort website for additional information.

 Meets most weeks